Letter to the Editor

 Unsigned editorials are the consensus opinion of the editorial staff and publisher.
 Commentary pieces express the opinion of the writer and not necessarily the opinion of the Drummer.

-I recently learned an Israeli company, Future Meat Technologies, has slashed production costs for cultured meat and hopes to bring it to the United States in the next year and a half.
-For those who don’t know, cultured meat is grown from cells, without slaughter.
+I was excited to learn an Israeli company, Future Meat Technologies, recently opened the world’s first cultured-meat factory.
+For those who don’t know, cultured meat is grown from cells, without slaughtering animals.

 On May 11, the CT Mirror published an article by Mark Pazniokas entitled, “House extends emergency powers—but with added oversight”.
 While a majority of “Demoncrats” in both the House and Senate create and manipulate bills and budgets and the Capitol remains closed to the public, the same body of unilateral capacity extended Governor Lamont’s Executive emergency powers until July 20, albeit with some nominal oversight.